Troubleshooting Push Notifications

 Note:

-• Cloud deployments have rate limiting and time restrictions for debugging
+- Cloud deployments have rate limiting and time restrictions for debugging.

-• On-premise deployments have no such limitations
+- On-premise deployments have no such limitations.

-Additional Troubleshooting for On-premise
+Additional Troubleshooting for On-Premise Deployments

 If you are using mesibo on-premise, you can enable detailed push notification logs to help with debugging and monitoring push delivery.
 Push logging can be configured through the local configuration file.